On this page

 - Muscle and joint pain.

 - Skin rash.

-A typical sign of infection is an expanding rash, sometimes referred to as a "bull's eye" rash because it may have rings spreading from the bite site (known as erythema migrans).
+One sign of infection can be an expanding rash, sometimes referred to as a "bull's eye" rash because it may have rings spreading from the bite site (known as erythema migrans (EM rash)).
 It is important to note that rashes without the bull's eye may occur, and that rashes do not appear in every case of Lyme disease infection.
-If a rash is to appear, it usually appears in 7 to 14 days, but may appear three days to a month after infection.
-The rash can last up to 8 weeks.
-It can be warm to the touch, but may not be painful or itchy.
-Images of rashes are available from PHAC.

 If untreated, a condition called late disseminated Lyme disease may occur.
 PHAC reports symptoms include recurring arthritis (muscle and joint pain), nervous system and/or neurological problems.
 Symptoms can also include numbness and/or paralysis (unable to move parts of the body).
 Deaths from Lyme disease are rare but may occur.

 Lyme disease can be difficult to recognize, and it has been confused with other diseases.
 It is important for people to consult with their doctor if they feel it is possible that they have Lyme disease.

 In most cases, yes.
 Antibiotics can effectively treat Lyme disease, especially when treatment begins early.
 Cases that reach the later stages of the disease, however, can be difficult to treat and some symptoms can persist.